mndiba/mercy-ndiba/README.md

 - 👋 Hi, I’m @mercy-ndiba
-- 👀 I’m interested in all things java and python
+- 👀 I’m interested in all things java,python,git, bash & powershell
-- 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on everything that could harness my skills
-- 📫 How to reach me ndiba.mercy548@gmail.com
+- 📫 How to reach me @

 <!---
 mercy-ndiba/mercy-ndiba is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.